tomba-io/docs/source/includes/v1/_domain-status.md

 | `email`   | Required | Email address from which you want to check.
 For example, "me@gmail.com". |

 <aside class="notice">
-We crawl the disposable daily to keep safe from fake uses .
+We crawl the disposable daily to keep safe from fake uses, if the invalid domain we will set disposable `true` .
 </aside>

 ## Response  Objects details